The Great War and Modern Memory (Modern Library Nonfiction #75)

 Why We Can’t Wait (Modern Library Nonfiction #78)

-(This is the twenty-second entry in The Modern Library Nonfiction Challenge, an ambitious project to read and write about the Modern Library Nonfiction books from #100 to #1.
+(This is the twenty-third entry in The Modern Library Nonfiction Challenge, an ambitious project to read and write about the Modern Library Nonfiction books from #100 to #1.
 There is also The Modern Library Reading Challenge, a fiction-based counterpart to this list.
 Previous entry: The Rise of Theodore Roosevelt.)

 It was a warm day in April when Dr. Martin Luther King was arrested.
 It was the thirteenth and the most important arrest of his life.
 King, wearing denim work pants and a gray fatigue shirt, was manacled along with fifty others that afternoon, joining close to a thousand more who had bravely submitted their bodies over many weeks to make a vital point about racial inequality and the unquestionable inhumanity of segregation.